CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY• USA • GOALS • March 2019

 Re-examine Big Bang Enigmas

 Our alternative is a natural inflation defined from Planck’s base units to the age-and-size of the universe in 202 base-2 notations or doublings that are always active and are progressively building on each other.
-Our definitions for space and time are taken directly from Max Planck’s formulas 1 whereby both are quantized, discrete and finite.
+Our definitions for space and time are Max Planck’s formulas 1 from 1899 whereby both are quantized, discrete and finite.

 Arguments about finite space and time and the finite-infinite relation are part of the earliest recordings of our history.
 And, those arguments continue today without abatement.
 Possible answers are still debated with strong opinions on the opposing sides.2